acadonis/Project-3-Happening/README.md

 The Happening index page was required to have 5 sections of happenings grouped by categories, with two larger event placeholders and three smaller ones.
 The layout of the section was relatively straightforward, using components with Bulma card classes, however the challenge was to adhere to DRY principles and avoid duplication of code.

 To this end I built an index section functional component, which was used by the main index classical component to generate the 5 sections.
-Firstly the intial axios get was sliced, to return results in 5 categories, and then these results were further sliced to return 5 happenings per category.
+Firstly the initial axios get was sliced, to return results in 5 categories, and then these results were further sliced to return 5 happenings per category.

 Once set to state, the results are mapped over in the render and spread to the Happening index section, which produces the required layout per category.